1.1.2: Identify common programming concepts, including objects, properties and methods.

-3.3.7: Define the functions of cookies and manipulate them effectively, including testing for presence of cookies, clearing cookies, enabling/disabling cookies in the browser, and deleting cookies from your hard drive.
+3.3.8: Manipulate cookies effectively, including testing for presence of cookies, clearing cookies, enabling/disabling cookies in the browser, and deleting cookies from your hard drive.

 4.1.3: Identify steps for loading and referencing external scripts and pre-made external scripts.

-4.2.1: Define fundamental AJAX elements and procedures.
+4.2.1: Define synchronous and asynchronous, fundamental AJAX elements, and procedures.

-4.2.5: Use the XMLHttpRequest object to retrieve data.
+4.2.3: Use the XMLHttpRequest object to retrieve data.

-4.2.6: Describe typical AJAX-based requests.
+4.2.4: Describe typical AJAX-based requests.

-4.2.7: Identify key server response issues related to AJAX-based requests.
+4.2.5: Identify key server response issues related to AJAX-based requests.